dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 ------------------------
 I built LLVM 3.6.0 from source.
 I used the CMake GUI to create the build configuration.
 The only item I changed was ``CMAKE_INSTALL_PREFIX`` which I set to ``c:\LLVM``.
 I then opened the solution in VS2013 and performed a Debug INSTALL build from there.

 Note that if you perform a Release build of LLVM then you will also need to do a Release build of Ravi otherwise you will get link errors.
-I build both in Debug mode right now.

 Building LLVM on Ubuntu
 -----------------------